 Socket: 1151 | Chipset: Z270 | Graphics Output: HDMI/VGA/UHD | Audio: SupremeFX S1220 | Wireless: MU-MIMO 802.11AC | Form Factor: E-ATX

-The build, as aesthetic as it is, is also sturdy with metallic shielding on its slots and copper plated edges for full protection.
-You’re given 3x PCI-E 3.0x slots and as a result, can entertain your two-way SLI and three-way CrossFireX dreams with this board.
-The dual-channel memory slots will support up to 64 GB of DDR4 RAM giving you up to 4133 MHz speed.
+The build, as aesthetic as it is, is also sturdy with metallic shielding on its slots and copper-plated edges for full protection.
+You’re given 3x PCI-E 3.0x slots and as a result, can entertain your two-way SLI configuration and three-way CrossFireX dreams with this board.
+The dual-channel memory slots will support up to 64 GB of DDR4 RAM giving you up to 4133 MHz speed when you enable XMP memory overclocking.
 At this price, Asus is giving a pre-built WiFi module as well for connectivity.

-The addition of USB 3.1 ports is a neat feature, cementing your purchase with the potential of future upgrades in these ports.
+The addition of USB 3.1 ports is a neat feature, cementing your purchase with the potential for future upgrades in these ports.
 The audio bay, you’ll notice, has no standard colors on its jacks.
-That is because the audio jacks on Maximus IX Extreme are RGB color coded which light up corresponding to the correct pins.
+That is because the audio jacks on Maximus IX Extreme are RGB color-coded which light up corresponding to the correct pins.

 The audio chip is there to further give you that crisp sound you’re looking for that’ll help you immerse yourself in the environment of the game.
 Asus really went all out with their excellent onboard audio, allowing you to customize and auto-tune different applications.
 This chip delivers an exceptional 120dB SNR on the line-out connections.